-You may already feel some sense of security with a compulsory third-party liability insurance or CTPL.
-This type of car insurance is required by the government, and if you get involved in an accident without one, you will have to pay a penalty.
+You may already feel some sense of security with your compulsory third-party liability insurance (CTPL).
+CTPL is required by the government, and if you get involved in an accident without one, you'll have to pay a penalty.

-You Have to Settle Upfront Costs
+You Have to Settle the Upfront Costs

-In the event of an accident, you will be obliged to pay for the expenses in case you and your passenger get injured.
-Whether the amount is small or big, the fact that you will be covering for your own accident (which could have been avoided with the right car insurance) is already a headache.
+After an accident, you'll be obliged to pay for expenses out of your pocket in case you and your passenger get injured.
+Whether the amount is small or big, the fact that you'll be covering for your own accident (which could have been avoided with the right car insurance) is already a headache.

 You May Face Legal Charges

-And when you cannot pay for the damages that you have caused, you may face legal charges.
-If you’ve been proven to be the origin or the root cause of the accident, you may be charged with reckless imprudence resulting in damage to property.
+When you can't pay for the damage that your vehicle has caused, you may face legal charges.
+If you’ve been proven to be at fault in the accident, you may be charged with reckless imprudence resulting in damage to property.

 You Have to Pay for Expensive Vehicle Repairs

 Accidents also damage your car.
-Things will be tough for you when you don’t have a policy to cover the cost of repairs.
+Things will be tough for you when you don’t have an insurance policy to cover the cost of repairs.
 This is one of the most common consequences of no car insurance.